Colin-Tran/TowerDefenseGame/README.md

 ## How we got here
 This project started out as a bundle of ideas.
 Originally we wanted to go with a Plants vs. Zombies style game, but we found it hard to add our own spin/style to it, so we switched to a Bloons Tower Defense inspired game.
 We were able to switch the bloons with green slimes, and implement different towers with different abilities, similar to the aforementioned game.

+## Platforms Supported

+Any platform that supports the jdk tools or has an ide that supports java.
+You do require a mouse and keyboard to play, whether it be emulated or physical.

 ## FAQ